S-624

 Plain Language

-Covered platforms must establish their duties to users through a terms of service agreement presented in clear, conspicuous, and easily understandable language.
-The TOS must explicitly outline the platform's obligations and describe user rights and protections under the statute.
-Affirmative consent from the user is required before the agreement takes effect.
+Covered platforms must establish their duties to end-users through a terms of service agreement that is clear, conspicuous, and easily understandable.
+The agreement must explicitly outline the platform's obligations, describe user rights and protections, and require affirmative user consent before taking effect.
 Material changes require clear notice and renewed consent.
-The TOS must be accessible at all times via the platform's app or website.
-This is a contractual-process requirement — the platform must formalize the duty-of-loyalty relationship in an enforceable agreement.
+The agreement must be accessible at all times through the platform's app or website.
+This is a contractual framework requirement — it mandates how the platform's duties are communicated and agreed to, not what those duties are (those are specified elsewhere in the Chapter).

 Statutory Text